ntopng

 How Flow Deduplication Works in nProbe and ntopng

 Flow deduplication is the process of identifying and removing duplicate flow records that appear in NetFlow/IPFIX data when the same traffic is monitored and exported by multiple observation points (typically network devices) in the network.
 Without deduplication there are various issues that can arise including: Common flows duplication scenarios include: Said that flow duplication needs to be avoided, ntopng (Enterprise XL and superior) and nProbe (Enterprise L and superior) implement flow deduplication.
-In ntopng you can enable it from preferences and it works only with flow collection (i.e. ZMQ) and …
+In ntopng it is enabled automatically, and it works only with flow collection (i.e. ZMQ) and not with …

 ntopng